voxeet/voxeet-uxkit-cordova/README.md

 </widget>
 ```

-Previously given as an option, due to new mechanisms preventing standard behaviour, **Android Q** and later, needs the following modification done in the config.xml file.
-If this is not set, a caught-exception will be set in the logs.
+Due to new mechanisms preventing standard behaviour, **Android Q** and later, require the following modification done to the `config.xml` file.
+This was previously optional.
+However, if not set, a caught-exception will be set in the logs.

 ```xml
 <config-file parent="./application" target="AndroidManifest.xml">